javrodriguez/C.Origami_vGeneric/README.md

 - The normalization setup of the genomic features can be customized by making use of two arguments:

-   '—genomic_features_norm': Sets one same normalization type for all the genomic features.
+   '—-genomic_features_norm': Sets one same normalization type for all the genomic features.
 Choices=[None, ‘log'], default=None.

-   '—feature_norms': Sets the normalization type of specific features using a dictionary-like syntaxis.
+   '—-feature_norms': Sets the normalization type of specific features using a dictionary-like syntaxis.
 This argument takes key-value pairs where the key is the feature name and the value is the normalization method selected for that feature.
 Choices=[None, ‘log'], default=None.

 - Flexible setup of genomic samples.
-The argument ‘—celltype’ now accepts multiple samples which can be set using a comma-separated list of sample names.
+The argument ‘-—celltype’ now accepts multiple samples which can be set using a comma-separated list of sample names.
 Example: —celltype MCG0023,MCG0019,MCG0027,MCG0034

-- The DNA sequence feature can be excluded by using the ‘—no-sequence’ flag.
+- The DNA sequence feature can be excluded by using the ‘—-no-sequence’ flag.